-Crawford got into baseball at five years old, partly because of his sister, Elizac, who is a softball star and played at California State University at Fullerton.
+Crawford got into baseball at five years old, partly because of his sister, Elizac, who played softball at California State University at Fullerton.
 So let’s just say baseball runs in the family.
 He also has parents who support him tremendously throughout the years, but also pushed him.

 ”I got more into baseball after my sister’s success and my dad kept pushing me, always trying to help me improve,” J.P. has also been able to grow up and play baseball year round.

-J.P. played for legendary Lakewood High School (CA), which has produced talents such as Travis D’Arnaud and Shane Watson (supplementary first round pick chosen by the Phillies in 2012), the latter whom Crawford grew up with.
+J.P. played for legendary Lakewood High School in California, which has produced talents such as Travis D’Arnaud and Shane Watson (drafted by the Phillies in 2012), the latter whom Crawford grew up with.

 "Shane Watson is like my brother.
 We played tee-ball together and have been playing ever since then," Crawford said.